 With Semantic UI React, all the extra functionality has been re-written to React code.

-It comes with a huge list of pre-built components designed specifically to make sense of and produce a semantically-friendly code.
+It comes with a huge list of prebuilt components designed specifically to make sense of and produce Semantic-friendly code.

-If you’re looking to build apps with React and want to ensure 100% semantic-friendly code, you should definitely check it out.
+If you’re looking to build apps with React and want to ensure 100 percent Semantic-friendly code, you should definitely check it out.

 Rebass contains only eight foundational components in a super-small file, all built specifically for responsive web design.